 earned her BA from Boston University and MA from Middlebury College having attended the graduate program in Madrid.
 After her retirement as a Spanish/Latin teacher at Needham High School, Betty continued working as an AP consultant for the College Board and supervised student teachers at Tufts University.
 She is currently teaching ESL to international employees at Biogen Idec and is a volunteer for the Arlington International Film Festival.
 A lover of the outdoors, Betty has been a long-term member of the AMC, and until she moved to Arlington In December 2010, she enjoyed gardening in her community garden plot in Cambridge.
 Her first winter in Arlington Betty crossed Spy Pond when it was completely frozen and immediately felt a deep connection to the pond.
 She has been a member of the FSPP Beautification Committee since January 2013.

-is born and raised in India.
-He moved to Boston in 2012.
+lives in Arlington with his wife Jaya.
 He finished his Masters in Finance and Information Technology from UMass Boston.
 He has over a decade of experience in finance and software.
 He is passionate about working for non-profits and environment.
-He has been active in various non-profit activities including the Clinton Initiative as an HIV Champion.
+He has been active in various non-profit activities including ACMi Arlington, where he volunteers with his wife.
 He volunteered to develop the new Friends of Spy Pond Park mobile friendly website.
-He acts as a web master with Fred Moses.
-He enjoys beautiful evenings near Spy Pond with his wife Jaya, preferably in summer.
+He acts as a web master along with Fred Moses.
+He enjoys beautiful evenings near Spy Pond with his wife, preferably in summer.

 has been working in publishing and media for 20 years.
 Since 1999 he has run a multimedia programming and design company, trendy.com, programming museum exhibits and custom software for clients including McGraw-Hill, the Smithsonian, the Franklin Institute, Hubbell Lighting, Inc., Waters, Inc., and the Liberty Science Center.
 Prior to that he was Lead Multimedia Programmer at SilverPlatter Education, where he programmed two CD-ROM projects that won Gold Apple Awards from the National Educational Media Network.
 He received his BA in English & American Literature from Harvard in 1994.
 Jamie returned there from 1997 to 2004 to act as Assistant Senior Tutor and Drama Tutor in residence, running a 90-seat theatre and publishing the House Facebook in both printed and online forms.
 He has been the FSPP VP for Communications for eight years doing newsletter layout.